What is the Linkly Client?

 Definition:

-The device is connected and discoverable from the PC, but the Client is not receiving a response from the Eftpos device.
+The device is physically connected and discoverable from the PC, but when the Client is attempting to communicate to the Eftpos Pinpad, the Pinpad is not responding.

 How to Fix: